jasonbeitler/weak_SSL_Windows/README.md

 Simple Reg file to disable Weak SSL on Windows.
 No reboot or restarting of services needed.

+# To run
+Rename file to .reg and run from PowerShell

 Works on
 * Windows 7
 * Windows 8/8.1